redhat-cip/dci-rhel-agent/README.md

   - EPEL, https://dl.fedoraproject.org/pub/epel/
   - QUAY.IO, https://quay.io
 - Have a stable internal IP
-- Be able to reach all lab servers using (mandadory, but not limited to):
+- Be able to reach all SUTs using (mandadory, but not limited to):
   - SSH
   - IPMI
   - Serial-Over-LAN or other remote consoles (details & software to be provided by the partner)
-- Be reachable by the lab servers using:
+- Be reachable by the SUTs using:
   - DHCP
   - PXE
   - HTTP/HTTPS

-#### Lab server requirements
+### SUT requirements

-The lab server can be a physical server or a virtual machine.
+A SUT can be a physical server or a virtual machine.
 It will be **installed** through DCI workflow with each job.
-As the files on this system are NOT persistent between each `dci-rhel-agent` job, every customization has to be automated from the DCI Jumpbox.
+As the files on this system are NOT persistent between each `dci-rhel-agent` job, every customization has to be automated from the DCI jumpbox.

-### Lab network requirements
+### SUTs network

-- The lab network must allow network booting protocols such as DHCP/PXE.
+- SUTs network must allow network booting protocols such as DHCP/PXE.
-- The lab network should be fully isolated, to prevent conflicts with other networks.
+- SUTs network should be fully isolated, to prevent conflicts with other networks.
-- The lab network bandwidth can be impaired since the `dci-rhel-agent` will download RHEL snapshots (=~ 4GB each) once in a while.
+- SUTs network bandwidth can be impaired since the `dci-rhel-agent` will download RHEL snapshots (=~ 4GB each) once in a while.

-#### Optional
+### Optional

-- We strongly advise the partners to provide Red Hat DCI's team an access to their jumpbox.
+We strongly advise the partners to provide Red Hat DCI's team an access to their jumpbox.
 This way, Red Hat engineers can help with initial setup and troubleshooting.

 ## Installation